 Left: Bolster, handle, butt-cap and knife blade.
 We mill-out the bolster and handle to accept the knife blade.
 The craftsperson first wraps the blade in adhesive tape to protect the fingers and hands, then epoxies these four together, draws the pattern onto the handle, then shapes the handle to suit.
 Note that the finished knife handle will be lighter and clearer than the one shown in this photo.

-Please Note: Our knife kit is intended as a beginner's project, but it is not suitable for a youngster or even an unsupervised teenager.
+Please Note: Our knife kit is intended as a beginner's project, but it is not suitable for youngsters or even unsupervised teenagers.
 Due to safety concerns of handling a sharp blade, this is an adult project.

 What comes in our Kit?